Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Error Analysis

 where $Q$ is the number of Hamiltonian terms.
 In other words, a trotter step of time $\tau$ is implemented through a forwards sequence of gates, followed by the same sequence of gates in reverse.
 An example of such a circuit is shown in Figure~\ref{fig:SOST}.
 In such a case, each product $U_{X}$ may need to be decomposed into a sequence of gates, each of which possessing its own noise term.
 Again, with a suitable set of manipulations, this circuit can be brought into the form of a sequence of SAGs, with noise terms interspersed among them.
 Our previously found formula for the effective model being simulated is still valid in this case.
 However, we must now think more carefully about the dominant sources of error.

-By design, a second order Trotter decomposition is constructed such that any error in the coherent part of the Hamiltonian will scale as $\mathcal{O} \left ( \phi^{2} \right )$.
-This is because the symmetric arrangement of terms implies that every commutator appearing in the expression for the first order correction is paired with another commutator in reverse order.
+By design, a second order Trotter decomposition is constructed such that any correction to the Hamiltonian will scale as $\mathcal{O} \left ( \phi^{2} \right )$.
+The symmetric arrangement of terms implies that every commutator appearing in the expression for the first order correction is paired with another commutator in reverse order.
 Examining Figure~\ref{fig:SOST}, it is also clear that the same should hold true for the noise terms.
 If we assume that a given gate is always followed by the same noise term, and if we assume that a given term $U_{X}$ is always decomposed using the same set of available gates, then after manipulating our circuit into one which possesses only SAGs and noise terms, the noise terms themselves should also be arranged symmetrically, and thus any first order contribution from commutators of noise terms with noise terms should also vanish (if these assumptions are not valid, then any asymmetry in the arrangement of noise terms will result in first order corrections which again scale as $\mathcal{O} \left ( \mu^{2} / \phi \right )$).